Miami company reaches agreement with CUPET to sell fuel in Cuba: What do we know?

-Vanguard Energy, a fuel marketing company based in Coral Gables, Miami-Dade County, Florida, has signed a contract with a Cuban importing agency to lease storage facilities owned by CUPET and to ship gasoline and diesel directly to Cuba on tankers, according to Miami Herald.
+Vanguard Energy, a fuel marketing company based in Coral Gables, Miami-Dade County, Florida, has signed a contract with a Cuban importing agency to lease storage facilities owned by CUPET and to deliver gasoline and diesel via tanker ships directly to Cuba, as revealed by the Miami Herald.

 Bloomberg described the agreement as the largest shipment of American fuel to Cuba since the Eisenhower administration, during the height of the Cold War.